-Waupaca County WNEP teaches nutrition lessons in Elementary Schools where 50% or more of their students participate in free or reduced school meals.
-Nutrition lessons are currently taught at Lincoln Elementary in New London, Longfellow Elementary in Clintonville and Marion Elementary.
-In the elementary schools, lessons are taught to 2nd and 4th grade students and topics include learning about MyPlate and the five food groups, healthy snacks, the importance of hand-washing and spending less time in front of screens and more time getting at least 60 minutes of physical activity every day.
+Waupaca County FoodWIse teaches nutrition lessons in Elementary Schools where 50% or more of their students participate in free or reduced school meals.
+Nutrition lessons are currently taught at Lincoln Elementary in New London, Longfellow Elementary and Dellwood Early Learning Center in Clintonville, Weyauwega Elementary and Marion Elementary.
+In the elementary schools, lessons are taught to 4k, 2nd and 4th grade students and topics include learning about MyPlate and the five food groups, healthy snacks, the importance of hand-washing and spending less time in front of screens and more time getting at least 60 minutes of physical activity every day.
 During some of the lessons the children also have the opportunity to sample new healthy foods and learn how to make healthy choices.

 Find games and activity sheets, and pledge to become a MyPlate Champion at the MyPlate Kids’ Place

-Waupaca County WNEP partners with a variety of agencies to provide nutrition education to adults.
-Partners include: WIC (Women, Infants and Children), Senior Nutrition Sites, Healthy Beginnings, CAP Services, and Family Resource Centers.
+Waupaca County FoodWIse partners with a variety of agencies to provide nutrition education to adults.
+Partners include: WIC (Women, Infants and Children), Senior Nutrition Sites, Healthy Beginnings, Head Start, and Family Resource Centers.
 Education focuses on learning how to plan healthy, inexpensive meals, how to foster healthy eating habits in children, simple meal preparation methods and practices, and ways to be more physically active.

 Food Share Wisconsin